Research

 Multifunctional Nanocarriers

-The main goal of this research line is the development of novel drug delivery nanocarriers for antitumoral therapy based on inorganic and organic nanomaterials.
+The general goal of this research line is the development of novel drug delivery nanocarriers for antitumoral therapy based on inorganic and organic nanomaterials.
 These nanodevices are engineered to be able to transport therapeutic species which exhibit different nature, from big macromolecules as proteins, enzymes or oligonucleotide strands to small drugs as cytotoxic drugs or immunostimulating agents.
 We are developing nanodevices able to interact with several cell populations, not only tumoral cells but also immune and supportive cells that plays a pivotal role in tumor progression.
 Our hypothesis is that the simultaneous and controlled elimination of tumoral and supportive cells, in combination with the activation and maturation of immune cells achieved with the administration of these nanodevices, will induce potent antitumoral responses which induce the complete tumor eradication.
 We are working in close collaboration with prestigeous oncologists and immunologists at different national and international institutions to find a novel way to defeat these complex diseases.

 Selected Publications: